Pangasinan: Early history

-Wangdom of Pangasinan (Luyag na Caboloan)

-The Wangdom of Pangasinan (as known in Chinese records), known locally as the ancient kingdom of Luyag na Caboloan (also spelled Kaboloan), was located in the fertile Agno River valley with its capital in Binalatongan.
-Around the same period the Srivijaya and Majapahit empires arose in Indonesia and extended their influence to much of the Malay Archipelago.
-Urduja/Udaya, a legendary woman warrior who Ibn Battuta called a rival of the Mongol Empire, is believed to have ruled in Pangasinan around the 14th century.
-The Luyag na Caboloan expanded the territory and influence of Pangasinan to what are now the neighboring provinces of Tarlac, La Union, Zambales, Nueva Ecija, Aurora (province), Quirino, and Benguet.
-Pangasinan enjoyed full independence until the Spanish conquest.

-Spanish accounts of pre-Hispanic Pangasinan
+Pangasinan, like the rest of the Philippines, was settled by Austronesian peoples by sea during the Austronesian expansion.
+They established settlements along the Lingayen Gulf and was part of the ancient Austronesian trade routes to India, China, and Japan, since at least the 8th century.
+The primary industry along the coastal areas was salt-making, which is the origin of the name "Pangasinan" ("place of salt-making").
+The interior lands were called "Caboloan" ("place of bolo bamboos"), referring to the abundance of bolo bamboo (Gigantochloa levis).

+Pangasinan is identified with "Feng-jia-shi-lan" which appears in Ming Dynasty Chinese records.
+They are believed to have sent emissaries to China with symbolic "tributes" from 1403 to 1405, which was required to establish trade relations.

-In the sixteenth-century Pangasinan was called the "Port of Japan" by the Spanish.
+In the 16th century, Pangasinan was called the "Port of Japan" by the Spanish.
 The locals wore native apparel typical of other maritime Southeast Asian ethnic groups in addition to Japanese and Chinese silks.
 Even common people were clad in Chinese and Japanese cotton garments.
 They blackened their teeth and were disgusted by the white teeth of foreigners which were likened to that of animals.
 They used porcelain jars typical of Japanese and Chinese households.
 Japanese-style gunpowder weapons were encountered in naval battles in the area.
-In exchange for these goods traders from all over Asia would come to trade primarily for gold and slaves but also deerskins, civet and other local products.
+In exchange for these goods, traders from all over Asia would come to trade primarily for gold and slaves, but also deerskins, civet and other local products.
 Other than a notably more extensive trade network with Japan and China they were culturally similar to other Luzon groups to the south.

 Pangasinans were also described as a warlike people who were known for their resistance to Spanish conquest.
 Bishop Domingo Salazar described Pangasinans as the fiercest and cruelest in the land.
 They were untouched by Christianity but like Christians they used vintage wine in small quantities for sacramental practices.
 The church bragged that they, not the Spanish military, won the northern part of the Philippines for Spain.
-The church was strict with adulterers with the punishment being death for both parties.
-Pangasinans were known to take defeated Zambal, (Aeta) and Negrito warriors to sell as slaves to Chinese traders.
+The church was strict with adulterers; the punishment was death for both parties.
+Pangasinans were known to take defeated Sambal, (Aeta) and Negrito warriors to sell as slaves to Chinese traders.

-Christianity

-In 1324, Odoric of Pordenone, a Franciscan missionary from Friuli, Italy, is believed by some to have celebrated a Catholic Mass and baptized natives at Bolinao.
-In July 2007, memorial markers were set up in Bolinao to commemorate Odoric's journey based on a publication by Luigi Malamocco.
-The 1324 mass would have predated the mass held in 1521 by Ferdinand Magellan which is generally regarded as the first mass in the Philippines by some 197 years.
-However, historian William Henry Scott concluded after examining Oderic's writings about his travels that he likely never set foot on Philippine soil and if he did there is no reason to think that he celebrated mass.